Watch the Video!

 If you are interested in taking part in Weave Through Winter, but are not financially able to at this time, there are two scholarships available (sponsored by Washi Arts and Helen Hiebert Studio).
-The deadline to apply is Monday, January 23rd, 2023.
-Two scholarship recipients will be selected and notified by January 25th.
+This year, I will also grant a couple of partial scholarships.
+Please indicate on your application if you are able to pay 50% (IF you don’t get selected for the full scholarship, I will move you to the partial scholarship pool).
+The deadline to apply is Monday, January 22nd, 2024.
+Scholarship recipients will be selected and notified by January 26th.
 Click here to apply.

 Beyond the class: The skills you acquire will have multiple applications for future projects: book covers, cards, window and wall pieces, and more.
 Take what you learn beyond the class as you add paper weaving techniques to your repertoire.

 View the weavings I made during my 100 x 100 paper weaving project in 2013.